Key Learning Points

 The first cause, at least in the West or more developed countries, is often Qi stagnation.
 (Click on the link to read more about this.)
 Qi Stagnation works like a block.
 In theory, healthy Qi is like gravity and pulls the river water closer to the earth’s centre, (to continue the analogy from above).
 But if, for whatever reason, that force is reduced, the water – the Blood – cannot flow so fast.

 You can read about the main causes of Qi stagnation through the link above, but mainly they are emotional, being made up of frustration, sadness, grief and anger.
-They disturb the flow of Qi – the flow of vigorous life through you – which then can't move the Blood.
+They disturb the flow of Qi – the flow of vigorous life through you – which then can’t move the Blood.

-If the condition continues for too long, or is too violent, it can cause Blood stasis.
-As you would expect from the analogy of the river, this occurs more easily where there are the body's equivalent of lakes or stretches of slow-moving water.
+If the emotion consumes you for too long or too strongly, ie is too violent, it can cause Blood stasis.
+As you would expect from the analogy of the river, this occurs more easily where there are the body’s equivalent of lakes or stretches of slow-moving water.

 For example, qi stagnation acts more powerfully, or is easier to acquire by older people, in cavities in the body like the abdomen (hence women suffer from pre-menstrual tension and menstrual cramps) and the chest (where the heart may suffer from Heart Blood stagnation) or the Lungs may experience Lung Qi stagnation.

-In older people who inherited the genetic tendency to varicosities, or even those who didn't but took too little exercise, or anyone who tends to sit around too much (think of all that sitting at desks - which you're probably doing right now too!), the veins begin to silt up.
+In older people who inherited a genetic tendency to varicose veins, or even those who didn’t but took too little exercise, or anyone who tends to sit around too much (think of all that sitting at desks – which you’re probably doing right now too!), the veins begin to silt up.

-Even after you've developed symptoms of Blood Stasis, you can prevent further deterioration by taking appropriate exercise.
+Even after you’ve developed symptoms of Blood Stasis, you can prevent further deterioration by taking appropriate exercise.
 The main thing to emphasise is that if you have clear symptoms of Blood stasis your exercise should be gentle to begin with, increasing the force and speed only gradually.

-The aim of exercise is to move the Blood and, with treatment (see below) exercise of the right kind - take advice, but Tai Ch'i is good - can often bring you back to full health.
+The aim of exercise is to move the Blood and, with treatment (see below) exercise of the right kind – take advice, but Tai Ch’i is good – can often bring you back to full health.
 For some, skipping is good, but not if you haven’t done it since childhood!
 Taking a good walk everyday is excellent.

-But don't leave it!
-It takes longer to work the older you are or the more frail, and the more severe your Blood Stasis.
+But don’t leave it!
+Exercise takes longer to work the older you are – or the more frail – and the more severe your Blood Stasis.